here the keys to heaven, go.

 underwater too long

-and you came up swinging, saw me scared and said,
+and you came up swinging—

-the crimson whispers spiraling,
+as crimson whispers spiraled

 One time an older kid from the neighborhood

-threatened to beat my ass, so you chased him home.
+so you chased him home.

-tolerating folk don’t mean you need to be less proud
+“tolerating folk don’t mean you need to be less proud

-of who you are or where you’re from.
+of who you are or where you’re from.”

-to keep your feelings inside,
+how to keep your feelings inside,

 especially when you’re wasted,